 One of the biggest humanitarian crises the world is dealing with today is sex trafficking.
 And many porn users may not know just how much sex trafficking and the porn industry are inseparably connected.

-This is only the tip of the iceberg; just one case of millions.
+This is only one case; just one case of millions.
 Sex traffickers know that porn is a great opportunity for them to make money from the victims they traffic, and they take advantage of every opportunity to profit from their abuse.

-To shed light on these dark facts, an Irish ad agency came up with a relatable and illustrative campaign.
-They linked up with popular dating app, Tinder, to show the hard truth behind how you can never quite know what you’re clicking.
+To shed light on these facts, an Irish ad agency came up with a relatable and illustrative campaign.
+They linked up with popular dating app, Tinder, to show the reality behind how you can never quite know what you’re clicking.

 Check it out: